 Download 2016 submission rules and guidelines

-The 7th edition of the Photonics Innovation Village will be organised by the Vrije Universiteit Brussel.
-By taking part in the competition, innovative researchers will be able to showcase their latest research to industry innovators and other photonics visionaries.
+The 7th edition of the Photonics Innovation Village was organised by the Vrije Universiteit Brussel.
+By taking part in the competition, innovative researchers were able to showcase their latest research to industry innovators and other photonics visionaries.

 Ready to get started on your new photonics business?

-SPIE is sponsoring a $2000 travel grant for one Innovation Village team to attend Photonics West and pitch in the 2017 Startup Challenge.*
+SPIE sponsored a $2000 travel grant for one Innovation Village team to attend Photonics West and pitch in the 2017 Startup Challenge.*

 This competitive event invites new entrepreneurs to pitch their light-based technology business plan to a team of business development experts and venture capitalists.
 The best pitches receive cash prizes, mentoring from successful business starters, and the opportunity to pitch for people that can offer investment deals.

 Get connected with the SPIE Startup Challenge network of entrepreneurs and investors.
 Learn more